After starring as a player, Scott Hazelton has gone down a different path to success as a coach.

 Basketball became a constant.
 More than just a habit to pass the time, it bordered on an obsession.

-Hazelton was getting better quickly and he was playing in a CYO basketball league by the time he reached the seventh grade.
+Hazelton quickly improved and joined a CYO basketball league by the time he reached the seventh grade.
 CYO leagues are often just for fun, but it helped him get noticed.

 A matchup with Belmont pitted him against Mike Crotty Jr. Crotty Jr. and his father, Mike Crotty Sr., are well-known for launching the successful Middlesex Magic AAU program.

 Over the years, they’ve helped a number of players get to the next level.
-Most notably, Arlington native and NBA Champion Pat Connaughton played for the Magic as he came up through the ranks in his youth.
+Most notably, Arlington native and NBA champion Pat Connaughton played for the Magic.

-Crotty Jr. was a terrific player in his own right; he went on to be a Middlesex League All-Star and MVP, while eventually playing pro ball overseas.
+Crotty Jr. was a terrific player locally; he went on to be a Middlesex League All-Star and MVP, while eventually playing pro ball overseas.
 But on this day, Hazelton caught Mike Sr.’s eye.

 “He told me about this thing called AAU,” Hazelton said.
 “I had no idea what AAU was.”